Latest News 15/08/09

-We are currently building some high quality Stereo 400w valve amplifiers from scratch, based on a GEC design of the 1950s with an updated input/driver stage this revised input/driver stage allows more gain to be achieved with less stages of amplification, this in turn insures better closed loop stability than the original design.
+We are currently building some high quality Stereo 400w valve amplifiers from scratch, based on a GEC design of the 1950s with an updated input/driver stage, this revised input/driver stage allows more gain to be achieved with less stages of amplification, which in turn insures better closed loop stability than the original design.

-The amplifiers are being built for the PA Market and fixed installations as valve amplifiers of this power offering very low distortion are simply not available.
+The amplifiers are being built for the PA Market and fixed installations as valve amplifiers of this power - 400+400 w offering very low distortion are simply not available.

 DC Heater supplies will be used throughout eliminating mains hum.

-Utilizing 10 KT88 beam-tetrode power valves in the output stage, coupled to an ultra linear output transformer for each channel, this will ensure a long service life as each output valve will be working @ 80w per device against a maximum for the KT88 of 100w.
+We are utilizing 10 KT88 beam-tetrode power valves in each output stage, coupled to an ultra linear output transformer, this will ensure a long service life as each output valve will be working @ 80w per device against a maximum for the KT88 of 100w. it would be possible to achieve 500w RMS plus, but reliability has to be a consideration and operating valves at the absolute limit is not a good idea.

 Two different types of output transformers are being offered a toroidal type and traditional open frame, both having been specially wound for the application